guillotjulien/object-seeder/README.md

 ## Retrieving Class Metadata

-Properties that have been exposed can be retrieved using the method `getMetadata()`.
+Exposed properties can be retrieved using the method `getMetadata()`.
 This method return an array of metadata about the exposed properties such as the reflected type and the type that have been directly provided to the decorator.